a-kenji/nix-uri/README.md

 # Note

-This library is still a WIP and not all cases are covered yet.
+This library is still an early WIP and not all cases are covered yet.
+Especially error handling is not properly implemented at this time.